ProofOfPizza/proofofpizza.github.io/_posts/2022-03-13-AutomaticAlley-3-safe-and-easy-aws-with-2FA-and-scripted-login.md

 ## But what about MFA ?

-But if you have been impatient, curious or both and you set up the policy as descibed above and you tried to run the command `aws ec2 describe-instances` you probably found:
+But if you have been impatient, curious or both and you set up the policy as described above and you tried to run the command `aws ec2 describe-instances` you probably found:
 ```
 An error occurred (UnauthorizedOperation) when calling the DescribeInstances operation: You are not authorized to perform this operation.
 ```